Franz Schubert: Tributes by other musicians

-From the 1830s through the 1870s, Franz Liszt transcribed and arranged several of Schubert's works, particularly the songs.
+From the 1830s through the 1870s, Franz Liszt transcribed and arranged several of Schubert's works, particularly his songs.
 Liszt, who was a significant force in spreading Schubert's work after his death, said Schubert was "the most poetic musician who ever lived."
 Schubert's symphonies were of particular interest to Antonín Dvořák.
 Hector Berlioz and Anton Bruckner acknowledged the influence of the Great C Major Symphony.
 Robert Schumann, after seeing the manuscript of the symphony in Vienna in 1838, brought it to the attention of Mendelssohn.
 Mendelssohn then conducted the first performance of the symphony, albeit in a heavily abridged version, in Leipzig in 1839.

 In the 20th century, composers including Richard Strauss, Anton Webern, Benjamin Britten, George Crumb, and Hans Zender championed or paid homage to Schubert in some of their works.
 Britten, an accomplished pianist, accompanied many of Schubert's Lieder and performed many piano solo and duet works.
 The German electronic music group Kraftwerk has a track titled "Franz Schubert" on their 1977 album Trans-Europe Express.